BlackHC/laaos/README.md

 [![Build Status](https://travis-ci.org/BlackHC/laaos.svg?branch=master)](https://travis-ci.org/BlackHC/laaos)

-The idea is to create append-only source logs that can easily be imported into Jupyter Notebooks and elsewhere.
+Logs as append-only source: write your ML training results in Python without having to worry about crashes.
+Loading is a breeze: the logs are native Python code.
+The package supports unstructured data.
+The data can easily be imported into Jupyter notebooks or elsewhere.

 ## Installation